Please note, in order to access the application button on this page, you will need to be logged in as a member. Please login now.

 Nomination Instructions

-To be eligible for consideration, AAR members must complete a nomination form, and submit the nomination letter and relevant supporting materials by the deadline.
+To be eligible for consideration, AAR members must complete a nomination form, and submit required nomination materials as outlined below through the AAR Award Nominations Portal.

-• Relevant Supporting Materials:
+- Relevant Supporting Materials

 Late, emailed, or incomplete nomination forms, nomination letters, or relevant supporting materials cannot be accepted.